amorale4/amorale4.github.io/index.md

 ---

-My primary research interest is at the intersection of Text Mining and Natural Language Processing.
+My research interest is at the intersection of Text Mining and Natural Language Processing.
 More specifically I've worked on a variety of problems involving Trust/Misinformation, Social Media Analysis, and Humor.
 My thesis was on text representation and creating models which simultaneously produce text mining knowledge from social media data, while leveraging different data contexts.

 I am also interested in problems involving user behavior in social media.
 I am also involved in an effort to curb COVID-19 severe misinformation.